vyxn/yuzu/README.md

 - [x] handle comicinfo schema validation
 - [ ] add xpath for xml only APIs
 - [ ] improve generic provider Run()
-- [ ] validate expected provider json with a schema
+- [ ] validate expected provider json with a schema, created from our structs
+- [ ] add support for yaml output
+- [ ] add support for md frontmatter output
+- [x] handle querying all providers

 ### Library
 - [ ] make basic structure of a library
 - [ ] define library jobs structure
 - [ ] see how to link with providers
 - [ ] allow scheduling of jobs with crontab syntax
+- [ ] handle querying all libraries and a single library
+- [ ] allow create and update a library